So Amazing (song)

-"So Amazing" is a 1983 song by Dionne Warwick.
-It was written by Luther Vandross and Marcus Miller and produced by the former for her studio album How Many Times Can We Say Goodbye (1983).
+"So Amazing" is a 1983 song recorded by Dionne Warwick.
+It was written by Luther Vandross and Marcus Miller and produced by Vandross for her studio album How Many Times Can We Say Goodbye (1983).
 Three years later, Vandross himself covered the song for his fifth studio album Give Me the Reason (1986).
 Released as a single, it entered the top 40 on the UK Singles Chart and earned a Soul Train Music Award nomination in 1988.

 In 2005, singers Stevie Wonder and Beyoncé recorded a duet version of "So Amazing" for the tribute album So Amazing: An All-Star Tribute to Luther Vandross (2005) that was released three months after Vandross' death.
 Their rendition won the Grammy Award for Best R&B Performance by a Duo or Group with Vocals at the 48th Annual Grammy Awards.
 The song has since been recorded by several artists, some of which are tributes to Vandross.